prettygenius/Countdown-to-Christmas/README.md

 -  Countdown Timer displays time remaining until christmas
 -  use of Date object in JS
--  use of Math.random() in Javascript
+-  use of Math object in Javascript

 ## Languages